nautsio/nomad-meetup/slides.md

 Jobs can specify **which** and **how many** resources the need.
 Nomad the may instruct the task driver (e.g. Docker) to not let the process use more.

-For example the default a job may specify (within the 'task' section):
+For example the default a job may specify (within the "task" section):

 ```
 resources {